-First up, the roster will be cut back from daily to just five times a week – with no flights on Wednesday or Friday.
+First up, from July 2 the roster will be cut back from daily to just five times a week – with no flights on Wednesday or Friday.

 Frequency is key for corporate flyers, and having to arrange your schedule around those two holes in the calendar – especially when one falls at the very end of the working week, when you'd rather be heading home that night – will likely cruel its appeal, and certainly compared to the daily flights of Qantas and thrice-daily of Cathay Pacific.